SixLabors/docs/articles/imagesharp.drawing/migratingfromskiasharp.md

 SkiaSharp text drawing can start simple, but richer layout usually involves `SKTextBlob`, font managers, shaping, and manual measurement.
 ImageSharp.Drawing uses SixLabors.Fonts directly, so advanced text layout is part of the normal drawing API.

+The most common positioning difference is baseline versus layout origin.
+Skia's simple `DrawText(...)` overloads position text by baseline.
+ImageSharp.Drawing positions text through `RichTextOptions`, where `Origin` is interpreted by the chosen alignment and wrapping settings.
+When you need a top-left equivalent for Skia baseline code, account for font metrics during migration, then prefer `RichTextOptions` alignment once the output is confirmed.

 SkiaSharp:

 ```csharp